-We define the set of active parameters A to be the smallest set of indices for which $p{S,U}(\cdot|\theta^,\omega)=p{S,U}(\cdot|\theta^,\omega')$ whenever $\omega_A=\omega'A$ .
-This means that under the identifying assumption, all other structural parameters do not affect the long-run distribution of s, and therefore repeated observation can teach the researcher nothing about them.
-In the Causal Inference example, the set of active parameters was $\{2\}$ .
-The set of active parameters is defined with respect to $\theta^$ .
-It is not purely determined by the DAG structure underlying p, because it depends on the value of $\theta^$ .
-Note also that by the definition of identifying assumptions, $Q \subseteq A$ .
+We define the set of active parameters A to be the smallest set of indices for which $p{S,U}(\cdot|\theta^,\omega)=p{S,U}(\cdot|\theta^,\omega')$ whenever $\omega_A=\omega'A$.
+This means that under the identifying assumption, all other fixed parameters do not affect the long-run distribution of s, and therefore repeated observation can teach the researcher nothing about them.
+In the Causal Inference example, the set of active parameters was $\{2\}$.
+The set of active parameters is defined with respect to θ^ .
+It is not purely determined by the DAG structure underlying p, because it depends on the value of θ^ .
+Note also that by the definition of identifying assumptions, $Q \subseteq A$.

-Say that $\theta$ and $\omega_A$ are G-separable if for every i, G satisfies $s_i \perp \omega_A$ whenever it satisfies $s_i \not\perp \theta | (s{-i}, u)$ .
-If $\theta$ and $\omega_A$ are G-separable, then any statistic that is affected by the context (conditional on the other statistics and the latent variables) is not affected by the answer to the question (nor by the value of other active parameters).
-As we show in the proof of the next results, this property implies that $\omega_Q \perp \theta | (s, u)$ , i.e., the structural parameters of interest and the context parameters are independent conditional on the variables.
+Say that θ and ω_A are G-separable if for every i, G satisfies $s_i \perp \omega_A$ whenever it satisfies $s_i \not\perp \theta | (s{-i}, u)$.
+If θ and ω_A are G-separable, then any statistic that is affected by the context (conditional on the other statistics and the latent variables) is not affected by the answer to the question (nor by the value of other active parameters).
+As we show in the proof of the next results, this property implies that $\omega_Q \perp \theta | (s, u)$, i.e., the fixed parameters of interest and the context parameters are independent conditional on the variables.
 This in turn implies that the parameters of interest and the context directly affect different sets of statistics.

-The Contaminated Experiment example violates this condition, since the context parameter and the structural parameter of interest directly cause the only statistic.
-In contrast, the Causal Inference example satisfies the condition: the context parameter (which determines the strength of the confounding effect) has a direct effect only $s_1$ , while the structural parameter of interest (which measures the causal effect of $s_1$ on $s_2$ ) has a direct effect only on $s_2$ .
+The Contaminated Experiment example violates this condition, since the context parameter and the fixed parameter of interest directly cause the only statistic.
+In contrast, the Causal Inference example satisfies the condition: the context parameter (which determines the strength of the confounding effect) has a direct effect only s_1 , while the fixed parameter of interest (which measures the causal effect of s_1 on s_2) has a direct effect only on s_2 .

 Proposition 3.
-Suppose that the data-generating process is recursive with an underlying DAG G. If $\theta$ and $\omega_A$ are G-separable, then $\Theta^R(\cdot)$ is constant.
+Suppose that the data-generating process is recursive with an underlying DAG G. If θ and ω_A are G-separable, then $\Theta^R(\cdot)$ is constant.

 Under G-separability, the set of contexts for which the researcher conducts research does not change over time, i.e., there is a constant propensity to research.
 The proof uses the DAG tool of d-separation to factorize belief into conditional-probability terms.
 Using this factorization, we show that every statistic whose distribution is changed by the identifying assumption must be conditionally independent of the active parameters.
-This in turn implies that every term involving $\omega_A$ cancels out or gets integrated out in the expression for the KL divergence.
-Since the researcher only learns about $\omega_A$ under the identifying assumption, the KL divergence for any given context remains fixed over time.
+This in turn implies that every term involving ω_A cancels out or gets integrated out in the expression for the KL divergence.
+Since the researcher only learns about ω_A under the identifying assumption, the KL divergence for any given context remains fixed over time.